isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-mos-desmond-tan.md

 description:
 ---

-#### SPEECH BY MR DESMOND TAN, MINISTER OF STATE FOR SUSTAINABILITY AND THE ENVIRONMENT
+#### SPEECH BY MR DESMOND TAN, MINISTER OF STATE FOR SUSTAINABILITY AND THE ENVIRONMENT, AT THE COMMITTEE OF SUPPLY DEBATE ON 7 MARCH 2022

 **BUILDING A SUSTAINABLE, RESILIENT, LIVEABLE AND VIBRANT CITY TOGETHER**

 **Introduction**

-1 Mr Chairman, I will be speaking about how MSE has taken steps and will continue to secure our food sources and water supply, with the support of industry and every Singaporean.
+1 Mr Chairman, I will be speaking about how the Ministry of Sustainability and the Environment (MSE) has taken steps and will continue to secure our food sources and water supply, with the support of industry and every Singaporean.

 **Strengthening Resilience of Food Supply and Safety**

 _Progress update on 30x30 goal_

 2 First, on food security.
-Minister Grace mentioned earlier, climate change and pandemics such as COVID-19 are some of the biggest threats we face today.
+Like Minister Grace mentioned earlier, climate change and pandemics such as COVID-19 are some of the biggest threats we face today.
 Coupled with the war in Ukraine, the confluence of factors is causing global supply and price volatility, and we can expect to feel the impact in the coming months.
-MSE plans to ensure food supply resilience through our three food baskets – diversify import sources, grow local, and grow overseas.
-Our &quot;grow local&quot; basket is supported by the 30x30 goal – an ambition to expand our capability to grow more food locally, in a sustainable and resource efficient way.
+MSE plans to ensure food supply resilience through our three food baskets — diversify import sources, grow local, and grow overseas.
+Our “grow local” basket is supported by the 30x30 goal — an ambition to expand our capability to grow more food locally, in a sustainable and resource efficient way.

-3 Last year, I shared about our intention to masterplan the Lim Chu Kang region, and turn the area into a high-tech agri-food zone that can significantly raise food production, provide new and exciting job opportunities for Singaporeans.
+3 Last year, I shared about our intention to masterplan the Lim Chu Kang region, and turn the area into a high-tech agri-food zone that can significantly raise food production, and provide new and exciting job opportunities for Singaporeans.

-4 I am glad to update Mr Don Wee and Prof Koh Lian Pin that in 2021, we completed a six-month series of engagements on how the government, industry, nature groups and public can co-create the future Lim Chu Kang region.
+4 I am glad to update Mr Don Wee and Prof Koh Lian Pin that in 2021, we completed a six-month series of engagements on how the government, industry, nature groups and public can co-create the future Lim Chu Kang (LCK) region.
 Many industry players and other stakeholders are keen to embrace high-tech farming, with ideas like shared processing and distribution facilities, and centralised waste management systems for complementary uses which will enhance the entire farming eco-system.
-The feedback and ideas from the engagements will be folded into our actual planning phase of LCK masterplan this year.
+The feedback and ideas from the engagements will be folded into our actual planning phase of the LCK masterplan this year.

 5 We have also been driving research innovation and plugging existing technological gaps.
-Under the Singapore Food Story R&amp;D Programme, we set aside up to $144 million for R&amp;D for sustainable urban food production, future foods such as advanced biotech-based protein production, as well as food safety science and innovation.
+Under the Singapore Food Story Research and Development (R&D) Programme, we set aside up to $144 million for R&D for sustainable urban food production, future foods such as advanced biotech-based protein production, as well as food safety science and innovation.
 To date, around $75 million has been committed to over 30 projects.

 6 I echo Dr Lim Wee Kiak&#39;s point that alternative proteins such as cell-based and plant-based meats can contribute to our nutritional needs.
 As some alternative proteins do not have a history of use as food, it is important to ensure the safe introduction of such novel food products into Singapore&#39;s market.

-7 This is why SFA developed the Novel Food Regulatory Framework in 2019 which requires companies to undertake pre-market food safety assessments as part of the process of seeking approval from SFA.
-I encourage novel food companies to engage SFA early through platforms such as SFA&#39;s Novel Food Virtual clinics to better understand SFA&#39;s requirements, so that they can prioritise their research efforts.
+7 This is why the Singapore Food Agency (SFA) developed the Novel Food Regulatory Framework in 2019, which requires companies to undertake pre-market food safety assessments as part of the process of seeking approval from SFA.
+I encourage novel food companies to engage SFA early through platforms such as SFA’s Novel Food Virtual clinics to better understand SFA’s requirements, so that they can prioritise their research efforts.

 _Building a more productive and sustainable aquaculture sector_

 8 Now, let me move on to our aquaculture industry.
 Mr Chairman, Fish is a commonly consumed source of protein that can be grown locally to contribute to our food security.

-9 To Ms Nadia Samdin&#39;s question, SFA has been working closely with the industry over the past year to understand their needs, and introduce best practices that can help to uplift production and the sector.
+9 To Ms Nadia Samdin’s question, SFA has been working closely with the industry over the past year to understand their needs, and introduce best practices that can help to uplift production and the sector.
 I have joined them in some of these engagement sessions and had the chance to visit many fish farms, in the Johor Straits, and Southern Waters.

 10 The sea-based fish farms in Singapore are varied, each with a unique approach to farming.
-Some, like Rong-Yao Fisheries culture their fish in traditional open net cage systems.
+Some, like Rong-Yao Fisheries, culture their fish in traditional open net cage systems.
 With good farm management practices in place, Rong-Yao Fisheries has obtained the Good Aquaculture Practice (GAP) Fish Farming certification.
 We have also seen the emergence of high-tech farms which have the potential to transform fish farming by culturing fish intensively.
-The Eco-Ark by Aquaculture Centre of Excellence (ACE) is one of the world&#39;s first purpose-built floating closed containment aquaculture production structure that combines Offshore &amp; Marine Technology with a closed containment system, using water treatment technology to provide good quality seawater to culture the fish and at the same time reduce the vulnerability to external conditions.
+The Eco-Ark by Aquaculture Centre of Excellence (ACE) is one of the world’s first purpose-built floating closed containment aquaculture production structure that combines Offshore and Marine Technology with a closed containment system, using water treatment technology to provide good quality seawater to culture the fish and at the same time reduce the vulnerability to external conditions.

-11 Farms like Rong-Yao and ACE&#39;s Eco-Ark have found farming methods that work for them, but they also shared their hopes of getting greater certainty on their use of sea spaces, so that they can continue to invest in their future.
+11 Farms like Rong-Yao and ACE’s Eco-Ark have found farming methods that work for them, but they also shared their hopes of getting greater certainty on their use of sea spaces, so that they can continue to invest in their future.

 _Regularising our sea spaces_

 12 Today, sea-based farms do not have a lease mechanism, and this creates some uncertainty for our farms.
 So, we will offer leases to all sea-based farms in the longer term.
-Incumbent farms will be eased into this arrangement by starting with yearly-renewable temporary occupation licences (TOL) from 1 Jan 2023.
+Incumbent farms will be eased into this arrangement by starting with yearly-renewable temporary occupation licences (TOL) from 1 January 2023.
 The charges will be progressively stepped up to market rate from 2023 to 2026.
 This will give farms sufficient lead time to consider longer-term investment decisions.

 13 I also mentioned in my speech last year that SFA plans to launch new sea space tenders on lease.
 I am glad to share that this will happen from end-2022.

-14 Sea-based farms will see a reduction in their annual licence fee from 1 Jan 2023.
+14 Sea-based farms will see a reduction in their annual licence fee from 1 January 2023.
 SFA has reviewed the fish farm licence fees to ensure that it remains relevant and that compliance costs for the industry are minimised.
-Only new farm applications and farms with major changes to their farming activities such as a change in the food type that they want to produce, will be subject to a separate one-off assessment fee due to higher manpower and equipment costs incurred during the course of the assessment.
+Only new farm applications and farms with major changes to their farming activities, such as a change in the food type that they want to produce, will be subject to a separate one-off assessment fee due to higher manpower and equipment costs incurred during the course of the assessment.
 Details will be announced in the coming months.

 _Providing greater certainty for investments on agriculture space use_

-15 Ms Nadia Samadin, Prof Koh Lian Pin and Mr Raj Joshua Thomas&#39;s queries, we want to provide greater certainty for our farmers, so they will invest more into their farms.
+15 To Ms Nadia Samadin, Prof Koh Lian Pin and Mr Raj Joshua Thomas’s queries, we want to provide greater certainty for our farmers, so they will invest more into their farms.
 I am happy to announce that new land and sea parcels will benefit from longer term leases of 20+10 years.
-This means that future tenders will offer farmers the option of extending their lease beyond the initial 20-year period for an additional 10 years, subject to farms meeting SFA&#39;s production output conditions.
+This means that future tenders will offer farmers the option of extending their lease beyond the initial 20-year period for an additional 10 years, subject to farms meeting SFA’s production output conditions.

-16 This will apply to new land parcels in Sungei Tengah and Lim Chu Kang after the masterplanning exercise, as well as sea spaces that I mentioned earlier from end-2022 onwards.
+16 This will apply to new land parcels in Sungei Tengah and LCK after the masterplanning exercise, as well as sea spaces that I mentioned earlier from end-2022 onwards.
 More details will be announced by SFA when the tenders are launched.

 _Enhancements to the Agri-Food Cluster Transformation Fund_

 17 Mr Don Wee and Mr Raj Joshua Thomas asked how we are helping farmers to upgrade their operations.
 Last year, I shared that SFA launched a $60million Agri-Food Cluster Transformation (ACT) Fund.
-This ACT fund supports farms&#39; needs in different aspects at different phases.
-For example, capability upgrade, innovation and test-bedding, as well as tech upscaling.
-SFA has received a total of 32 applications as of 31 Dec 2021.
+This ACT fund supports farms’ needs in different aspects at different phases — for example, capability upgrade, innovation and test-bedding, as well as tech upscaling.
+SFA has received a total of 32 applications as of 31 December 2021.
 Eight applications have been approved, while the remaining applications are being processed and evaluated.

 18 Going forward, we will also expand the scope of the ACT fund to allow more food types that are commonly consumed in Singapore to benefit from higher co-funding quantum.
 This includes fruited vegetables, mushrooms, and shrimp.
 More farms can benefit from the higher co-funding support to invest in farming solutions.